xaur/decred-news/guidelines.md

 ### Adoption

-The line between Integrations and Adoption is blurry, but the guiding rule is: Integrations is aboud _building_ out Decred infrastructure, while Adoption is about _using_ Decred infrastructure.
-In other words, Adoption is about simply using DCR and building new products and services on top of Decred.
+The line between Integrations and Adoption is blurred but the guiding rule is: Integrations is aboud _building_ out Decred infrastructure, while Adoption is about _using_ Decred infrastructure.
+In other words, Adoption is about simply using DCR as money and building new products and services on top of Decred.

 Stories must have something to do with Decred blockchain, for example: